microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/readme.md

 * [Windows 10 Fall Creators Update SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk) or higher.
 * A graphics card with retail DXIL capabilities.
 * DXIL.dll should be pulled from the latest Windows SDK to accompany the compiler or enable Developer mode.
-* DXR Fallback Compiler - download [DirectXRaytracingBinariesV1.5.zip](https://github.com/Microsoft/DirectX-Graphics-Samples/releases/tag/v1.5-dxr) and copy all the contents to Samples/Desktop/D3D12Raytracing/tools/x64.
+* DXR Fallback Compiler - download [DirectXRaytracingBinariesV1.5.zip](https://github.com/Microsoft/DirectX-Graphics-Samples/releases/tag/v1.5-dxr).

-## API Samples
-After cloning the project, you can open up D3D12Raytracing.sln in Samples/Desktop/D3D12Raytracing/src.
-There are several projects that demonstrate basic usage of the Fallback Layer/DXR API including a larger demo integrated with the MiniEngine.
-More details in the [readme](../../Samples/Desktop/D3D12Raytracing/readme.md)

 ## Developing with the Fallback Layer
 For details on developing an app using the Fallback Layer, please consult the [developer guide](developerguide.md)